-- a.
-A minimum of two openings on different walls shall provide a total net area of at least one square inch for every square foot of enclosed area subject to flooding; - b.
+- A minimum of two openings on different walls shall provide a total net area of at least one square inch for every square foot of enclosed area subject to flooding; - b.
 The bottom of all openings shall be no higher than one foot above grade;

 - c.
-Openings may be equipped with screens, louvers, valves, or other coverings or devices, provided they permit the automatic flow of floodwaters in both directions: and - d.
+Only openings below the base flood elevation can be counted towards the required net opening amount; - d.
+Openings may be equipped with screens, louvers, valves, or other coverings or devices, provided they permit the automatic flow of floodwaters in both directions; and - e.
 Fill placed around foundation walls shall be graded so that the grade inside the enclosed area is equal to or higher than the adjacent grade outside the building on at least one side of the building.